-Garum was a sauce used in many recipes and it was so common to find during the Roman period that it is not clear how it was made as Apicius took its recipe for granted.
+Garum was a salty fish sauce used in many recipes, and it was so common to find during the Roman period that it is not clear how it was made, as Apicius took its recipe for granted.

-It was a salty paste made with fish intestines which were spiced and fermented.
+It was a salty paste with a strong taste made with fish intestines, which were spiced and fermented.

 Ingredients during the Roman Empire

-To find out more about the ingredients used during the Roman Empire, we can look at the samples of food remains found during the excavation of Pompeii and Herculaneum.
+To learn more about the ingredients used during the Roman Empire, we can look at the samples of food remains found during the excavation of Pompeii and Herculaneum.

-Shapes of the dead bodies were made by injecting plaster into these voids reproducing the appearance and expression of the people that died suffocated and submerged by ashes.
+Shapes of the dead bodies were made by injecting plaster into these voids, reproducing the appearance and expression of the people who died suffocated and submerged by ashes.

 Food remains found in Pompeii and Herculean

-The legend said that survivors from a shipwrecked carrying chickpeas flour discovered this delicacy as the flour mixed with the seawater dried and cooked on the rocks under the sun.
+The legend said that survivors from a shipwreck carrying chickpea flour discovered this delicacy as the flour mixed with the seawater dried and cooked on the rocks under the sun.

-Very similar to this dish is the recipe of the Italian Broad beans minestra.
+The recipe of the Italian Broad Beans minestra is very similar to this dish.
 It is not an authentic recipe from Apicius, but all the ingredients are there.

 Ancient roman bread

-There were many bakeries in Pompei, all located in Via dell'Abbondanza (Abundance Street), the main street where most shops and restaurants were located.
+Many bakeries in Pompei were located on Via dell'Abbondanza (Abundance Street), the main street where most shops and restaurants are located.